GoDaddy fails at 3 key parts of hosting (speed, security, support).

 |Maximum email accounts||10||100||500||Unlimited||Unlimited|

-All Linux hosting plans are subject to the following limitations: no more than a) 25% of one CPU core; b) 512MB of RAM; c) 100 website connections; d) 100 active processes; e) 1 MB/s disk IO.
-In the event these limitations are exceeded, your site may slow down or not be served until more resources are added… for additional fees.
+GoDaddy explains that: all Linux hosting plans are subject to the following limitations: no more than a) 25% of one CPU core; b) 512MB of RAM; c) 100 website connections; d) 100 active processes; e) 1 MB/s disk IO.
+In the event these limitations are exceeded, your site may slow down or not be served until more resources are added for additional fees.

 Inode limits are usually exceeded if you use your hosting for email too.
-Because GoDaddy’s inode limits are so low, you will want to keep web/email hosting separate.
-This is a good practice either way especially since moving emails can be a pain (I suggest Google Workspace).
+Because GoDaddy’s inode limits are so low, you may want to keep your web/email hosting separate if you use them.

-iThemes already called them out for overcrowding their servers.
-They also explain how GoDaddy uses a non-traditional setup… instead of using a single server to host your website: they use one server to process code and serve static files, then another server for the database.
-GoDaddy’s database servers can be slow from being overcrowded or their network has latency.
+They also explain how GoDaddy uses a non-traditional setup… instead of using a single server to host your website, they use one server to process code and serve static files, then another for the database.
+GoDaddy’s database servers can be slow from overcrowding and network latency.

-It’s fair to say you can expect a security issue with GoDaddy every year:
+It’s fair to say you can expect a security incident with GoDaddy every year:

 - In 2018, GoDaddy was one of the top malware hosting networks.

 - In 2018, 31,000 GoDaddy servers were exposed by Amazon AWS.

 - In 2019, 28,000 accounts were compromised but weren’t found until 2019.

 - In 2021, SFTP and database credentials of 1.2M clients were compromised.